rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 **TODO** Discuss ^^

-### 3.3.
+### 4.3.
 Activating an app

-Launching an app transitions it to the `ACTIVE` state so that it becomes part of the user's experience.
+Activating an app transitions it to the `ACTIVE` state so that it becomes part of the user's experience.

-**TODO**: is graphics available at beginning of activate?
-**TODO**: Outline when RAM/CPU/GRAPHICS, etc. becaome available for each transition, e.g. start vs end **TODO**: rename "suspended" to "Low Resource".
+Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:activate` capability **MUST** implement `Activity.activate()`.

-The platform may launch apps for any number of reasons that are out of scope for this document.
+The platform may activate apps for any number of reasons that are out of scope for this document.

-To launch an app, platforms **MUST** use the following process.
+To activate an app, platforms **MUST** use the following process.

-**TODO**: Write words about how you can't activate two apps into "foreground" at the same time.

-If the app is already in the `ACTIVE` state, then it is already launched and there is no need to do anything else.
-The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to launch an app that is already in the foreground state and the remainder of this section does not apply.
+If the app is already in the `ACTIVE` state, then it is already activated and there is no need to do anything else.
+The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to activate an app that is already in the foreground state and the remainder of this section does not apply.

 If the app is not loaded, then the platform **MUST** [load](#31-loading-an-app) it first.